-Students are expected to read financial news in The Straits Times.
-Students are encouraged to read The Business Times, The Wall Street Journal, Financial Times, and other financial periodicals like The Economist as well.
+Students are expected to read financial news in The Business Times, The Wall Street Journal, Financial Times, and business periodicals like The Economist, Fortune, Forbes.
 Continual assessment will also be based on the student's understanding and analysis of market issues.